The Man in the Gray Flannel Suit: Plot

 Ten years after the end of World War II Tom Rath (Gregory Peck) is living in suburban Connecticut with his wife Betsy (Jennifer Jones) and three children.
-He's having difficulty supporting his family to his wife’s ambitions on his salary writing for a Manhattan nonprofit foundation.
-In addition to his troubled marriage Tom is also dealing with post-traumatic stress syndrome, depicted in the form of frequent and disquieting flashbacks from his combat service as an Army captain in both the European and Pacific theaters.
-These include actions where he killed men in combat (including, by accident, his best friend), and an affair with a young Italian girl named Maria (Marisa Pavan), with whom he had a brief relationship despite his being involved with Betsy at the time.
+He is having difficulty supporting his family and his wife's ambitions on his writer's salary at a Manhattan nonprofit foundation.
+In addition to a troubled marriage, Tom is also dealing with post-traumatic stress syndrome in the form of frequent and disquieting flashbacks from his combat service as an Army captain in the European and Pacific theaters.
+These include actions where he killed men in combat (including, by accident, his best friend), and a brief affair with a young Italian girl named Maria (Marisa Pavan) while involved with Betsy.

 When a hoped-for inheritance from Tom's recently deceased grandmother turns out to have been depleted, leaving only her large and unsaleable estate, Betsy pressures Tom to seek a higher-paying job.
 Acting on a tip from a fellow train commuter, he applies for an opening in public relations at television network United Broadcasting Company (UBC).
 Asked to write his autobiography as part of the interview process, he defers in favor of a simple declaration that he wants the job, expects he can grow into it, and will be happy to answer any questions directly related to his application.
 His forthrightness catches the attention of founding network president Ralph Hopkins (Fredric March), who seeks his help in launching a national mental health campaign Hopkins holds dear.
 Hopkins is powerful and highly respected, but a workaholic whose success has been at the expense of his family life, leaving him estranged from his wife and rebellious daughter, who soon elopes with an unsuitable man.
-He is drawn to Tom’s frankness and physical traits that remind him of the beloved son he lost in World War II.
+He is drawn to Tom's frankness and physical traits that remind him of the beloved son he lost in World War II.